It’s all systems go for the new retirement system, which allows employees to draw from their pension funds without the same penalties as before

 Researchers have found that 96% of global health conferences happen in high- or middle-income countries.
 Fewer than four in 10 attendees at these gatherings are from poorer nations that have the ...

 A new precinct planned around the high court in Joburg is yet another plan to fix the decayed CBD.
 But can this work, where previous plans haven’t?
 And can it really lure the lawyers back from ...

 When Cyril Ramaphosa came to power on February 15 2018, he thought he would be leading a reform agenda of delicate political purging and subtle, structural economic reform.
 Instead, he now finds himself confronted with questions ordinarily faced by wartime presidents.
 There will be losses, with different forms of calamity in every direction — which is the lesser evil?

 In the countdown to when the clocks strike midnight on April 16 2020, Ramaphosa will be on the horns of the ultimate dilemma.
 Open up the country and risk a public health disaster of unprecedented proportions, or leave it locked up and risk an even greater economic crash and the potential for escalating social unrest?..

+Would you like to comment on this article?
 Register (it's quick and free) or sign in now.

 Please read our Comment Policy before commenting.